-Technically, the Deco XE200 AXE11000 Whole Home Mesh Wi-Fi 6E System is the upgrade version of the Deco XE75 — TP-Link’s first Wi-Fi 6E mesh that I reviewed earlier this year.
-But you can also say it’s replacing the Wi-Fi 6 Deco X90.
+Technically, the Deco XE200 AXE11000 Whole Home Mesh Wi-Fi 6E System is the upgraded version of the Deco XE75โTP-Link's first Wi-Fi 6E mesh that I reviewed earlier this year.
+But you can also say it's replacing the Wi-Fi 6 Deco X90.

 That’s because, on the inside, all Deco sets are essentially the same and only differentiated by their Wi-Fi specs, network ports, and processing power.
 And by that, the XE200 beats them all.
 It’s the most powerful Deco to date.